codezero-be/laravel-localized-routes/README.md

 ### ✍🏻 Generate Signed Route URL's

-Generating a [signed route URL](https://laravel.com/docs/5.8/urls#signed-urls) is just as easy.
+Generating a [signed route URL](https://laravel.com/docs/urls#signed-urls) is just as easy.

-Pass it the route name, the nescessary parameters and you will get the URL for the current locale.
+Pass it the route name, the necessary parameters and you will get the URL for the current locale.

 ```php
 $signedUrl = URL::signedRoute('reset.password', ['user' => $id], now()->addMinutes(30));